Skip to contents

 fit.spanorm = metadata(HumanDLPFC)$SpaNorm

 When a valid fit exists in the object, only the adjustment step is performed.
+The model is recomputed if overwrite = TRUE or any of the following parameters change: degrees of freedom (df.tps), penalty parameters(lambda.a), object dimensions, or batch specification.
 Alternative adjustments can be computed as below and stored to the logcounts assay.

 # Pearson residuals